magomimmo/modern-cljs/doc/tutorial-20.md

 The above commands first created the needed *standard* directories, then moved the CLJ code under the `src/clj` directory and the CLJS code under the `src/cljs` directory.
-Finally deleted the original `cljs-src` and `cljx-src` directories.
+Next we changed the file extension of `syntax` file from `cljx` to `clj` and finally deleted the original `cljs-src` and `cljx-src` directories.

-The reason why we did not createe a `src/cljx` directory and moved instead the `cljx-src/enfocus` directory to the `src/clj` one, is strictly related to a simple observation of the `syntax.cljx` source
+The reason why we did not createe a `src/cljx` directory and moved instead the `cljx-src/enfocus` directory to the `src/clj` one, is strictly related to a simple observation of the `syntax.clj` source
 code:

 > `syntax.cljx` does not contain any feature annotation and the two